 that they may register for the upcoming semester.
 Registration typically begins for the fall semester in April and for the spring semester in October.
-A student may register by visiting the Registrar's Office located in Building 5 or online through http//www.webadvisor.luzerne. edu.
-Schedule information is available on WebAdvisor.
-Students should also meet with their academic counselor.
+A student may register by visiting the Registrar's Office located in Building 5 or online through https://self-service.luzerne.edu/.
+Schedule information is available on Self-Service.
+Students should also meet with their academic counselor or advisor at an LCCC dedicated center.